🚀 NeuralGS: Bridging Neural Fields and 3D Gaussian Splatting for Compact 3D Representation

 📌 Abstract

-3D Gaussian Splatting (3DGS) demonstrates superior quality and rendering speed, but with millions of 3D Gaussians and significant storage and transmission costs.
-Recent 3DGS compression methods mainly concentrate on compressing Scaffold-GS, achieving impressive performance but with an additional voxel structure and a complex encoding and quantization strategy.
-In this paper, we aim to develop a simple yet effective method called NeuralGS that explores in another way to compress the original 3DGS into a compact representation without the voxel structure and complex quantization strategies.
+3D Gaussian Splatting (3DGS) achieves impressive quality and rendering speed, but with millions of 3D Gaussians and significant storage and transmission costs.
+In this paper, we aim to develop a simple yet effective method called NeuralGS that compresses the original 3DGS into a compact representation.
 Our observation is that neural fields like NeRF can represent complex 3D scenes with Multi-Layer Perceptron (MLP) neural networks using only a few megabytes.
 Thus, NeuralGS effectively adopts the neural field representation to encode the attributes of 3D Gaussians with MLPs, only requiring a small storage size even for a large-scale scene.
-To achieve this, we adopt a clustering strategy and fit the Gaussians with different tiny MLPs for each cluster, based on importance scores of Gaussians as fitting weights.
-We experiment on multiple datasets, achieving a 45$\times$ average model size reduction without harming the visual quality.
-The compression performance of our method on original 3DGS is comparable to the dedicated Scaffold-GS-based compression methods, which demonstrate the huge potential of directly compressing original 3DGS with neural fields.
+To achieve this, we adopt a clustering strategy and fit the Gaussians within each cluster using different tiny MLPs, based on importance scores of Gaussians as fitting weights.
+We experiment on multiple datasets, achieving a 91× average model size reduction without harming the visual quality.

-💡 Compression Method
+đź’ˇ Compression Method

 We propose a simple yet effective framework NeuralGS, which adopts the neural field representation to encode the attributes of 3D Gaussians with MLPs to enable a compact 3D representation.
 Specifically, as shown in Figure 1, we use a designed criterion to assess the importance of each Gaussian, allowing us to prune Gaussians that have minimal impact on renderings.
 To reduce variations among Gaussians, we cluster these 3D Gaussians based on their attributes, ensuring similarity within each cluster.
 Then, each cluster is then assigned a tiny MLP that fits the attributes of its 3D Gaussians.
 Given the varying contributions of each Gaussian to the renderings, we apply Gaussian’s importances as the fitting weights in the MLP fitting.
 We also incorporate a fine-tuning stage along with frequency loss to restore quality and preserve high-frequency details.
-We address the storage and rendering issue of 3D Gaussian Splatting (3DGS) by compressing the reconstructed scene parameters and rendering the compressed representation via GPU rasterization.
+We address the storage and rendering issue of 3D Gaussian Splatting by compressing the reconstructed scene parameters and rendering the compressed representation via GPU rasterization.
 To compress the scenes, we first analyze its components and observe that the Spherical Harmonics (SH) coefficients and the multivariate Gaussian parameters take up the majority of storage space and are highly redundant.
 Our compression pipeline consists of three steps:

 Compression Pipeline

-🔗 Results
+đź”— Results

 Qualitative Comparisons